Skip to content

 Lack of required scopes

 In the event of being able to execute some operations but not others, most likely your token does not have the scope(s) required by the API.
 This can happen either if the missing scopes haven't been requested as part of the authentication flow and/or they haven't been assigned to the OAuth Client when the client was registered.
 In the latter case, please check if your OAuth Client has requested the appropriate scopes.
-You can do this by visiting Tapkey's OAuth Clients page.
+You can do this by visiting Tapkey's OAuth Clients page on portal.tapkey.io.
 The changes made to the client will take effect immediately.
 Request a new token and try the failing request again.

 Detailed Error Response